Roles and Responsibilities

 Eligibility Criteria for the Early Completion Option

-• Demonstrate exceptional teaching practice as evidenced by prior site evaluations
+• Teaching Effectiveness: Demonstrate exceptional teaching practice, supported by prior formal site administrator evaluations.

 Early Completion Option Application Process